apache/cordova-plugin-media-capture/doc/index.md

 to accessing the camera or microphone.
 For more information, please see the Privacy Guide.

+This plugin defines global `navigator.device.capture` object.

+Although in the global scope, it is not available until after the `deviceready` event.

+    document.addEventListener("deviceready", onDeviceReady, false);
+    function onDeviceReady() {
+        console.log(navigator.device.capture);
+    }

 ## Installation

     cordova plugin add org.apache.cordova.media-capture